-- a) in respect of any demand made for payment in Iceland; or - b) in respect of any demand made for payment by or on behalf of a holder who is liable for such taxes, duties, assessments or governmental charges in respect of such Covered Bond or Coupon by reason of it having some connection with Iceland other than the mere holding of such Covered Bond or Coupon; or - c) in respect of any demand made for payment more than thirty days after the Relevant Date except to the extent that the holder thereof would have been entitled to an additional amount on making such demand for payment on or before the expiry of such period of thirty days; or - d) in respect of any demand made for payment by or on behalf of a holder who would be able to avoid such withholding or deduction by making a demand in respect of the Covered Bond or Coupon to another Paying Agent in a Member State of the European Union.

-where such withholding or deduction is required to be made based on provisions of the Act on Withholding of Public Levies at Source No. 45/1987, as amended, the Act on Withholding of Tax on Financial Income No. 94/1996, as amended, and Article 3 of the ITA, and any other legislation, laws or regulations, replacing or supplementing the same.

-Insolvency of the Issuer: In the event of insolvency of the Issuer, the Covered Bonds remain outstanding in accordance with the Terms and Conditions of the Covered Bonds.
+- a) In respect of any demand made for payment in Iceland; or - b) in respect of any demand made for payment by or on behalf of a holder who is liable for such taxes, duties, assessments or governmental charges in respect of such Covered Bond or Coupon by reason of it having some connection with Iceland other than the mere holding of such Covered Bond or Coupon; or - c) in respect of any demand made for payment more than thirty days after the Relevant Date except to the extent that the holder thereof would have been entitled to an additional amount on making such demand for payment on or before the expiry of such period of thirty days; or - d) in respect of any demand made for payment by or on behalf of a holder who would be able to avoid such withholding or deduction by making a demand in respect of the Covered Bond or Coupon to another Paying Agent in a Member State of the European Union. - e) where such withholding or deduction is imposed on a payment to an individual and is required to be made pursuant to the European Council Directive No. 2003/48/EC or any other directive implementing the conclusions of the ECOFIN Council meeting of 26-27 November 2000 on the taxation of savings income or any law implementing or complying with, or introduced in order to conform to, such directive; or - f) where such withholding or deduction is required to be made based on provisions of the Act on Withholding of Public Levies at Source No. 45/1987, as amended, the Act on Withholding of Tax on Financial Income No. 94/1996, as amended, and Article 3 of the ITA, and any other legislation, laws or regulations, replacing or supplementing the same. - Insolvency of the Issuer: In the event of insolvency of the Issuer, the Covered Bonds remain outstanding in accordance with the Terms and Conditions of the Covered Bonds.